neharawal14/CSCAging_study_Run2/README.md

 One file is produced for each station/ring/HV segment separately.
 They all contain a tree where each event corresponds to a rechit.
 (N.B. one can probably reduce the file size by a significant amount by changing the format and saving multiple hits in the same event...)
+Two important variables here are
+_rhsumQRAW: ADC charge as measured during the data taking
+_rhsumQ: ADC charge, undoing the HV changes made in the latest data. (see: UncorrGasGain_HVInitial2016 in

 Running on a full run era will take time ( O(10h) ).